 Before you leave, I want to tell you that socks also play an important role in keeping your baby’ feet healthy.

 For example, once you provide your baby with a pair of shoes you must stay away from socks that come with grippers on the bottom.
 The main reason for this is that the grippers of the socks will stick to the bottom of the shoe, and this will prevent your kids’ toes to freely move.

-One important feature we want our babies’ socks to provide is to be seamless.
+One important feature we want your babies’ socks to provide is to be seamless.
 I have found this to be a great feature since it allows babies to freely move their toes inside the socks and they provide the most comfort.

 If you need a pair of seamless and breathable socks for your baby, you can find the best selection here:

-Now that you know which are the best wide baby shoes and the key role that socks play in keeping your baby’ feet healthy, you are ready to make the most informative decision!
+Now that you know which are the best wide baby shoes and the key role that socks play in keeping your baby’ feet healthy, you are ready to make the most informative decision.

 If you need any other type of shoes such as everyday, summer, winter, or sport shoes, you can find them all in a tool I created which lets you filter by the type of shoes you need.
 This tool is extremely valuable since it will show you shoes in different widths such as narrow, medium, wide, and extra wide.
-I also tell you exactly how each shoe style is cut (short, long, narrow, or wide) and will let you filter by the instep of your child’s foot.
+It will also tell you exactly how each shoe style is cut (short, long, narrow, or wide) and will let you filter by the instep of your child’s foot.
 You can even find shoes that will accommodate an orthotic!
 You can find that tool here:

 Do you happen to have a children’s shoe store in your area that you TRUST?
-I get contacted by parents daily asking me if I know about a good children’s shoe store in their area.
+I get contacted by parents daily asking me if I know about a good fitting children’s shoe store in their area.
 If you happen to have one, please let us know in the comments section below so we can all benefit from your experience.